Kingdom of Benin: Britain seeks control over trade

-Benin temporarily declined after 1700 after a civil war, then partially recovered later in that century, only to decline once again in the late 19th century.
-Benin's economy was previously thriving in the early to mid 19th century with the development of the trade in palm oil, and the continuation of the trade in textiles, ivory and other resources.
+Benin's economy was thriving in the early to mid 19th century with the development of the trade in palm oil, and the continuation of the trade in textiles, ivory and other resources.
 To preserve the kingdom's independence, the Oba gradually banned the export of goods from Benin, until the trade was exclusively in palm oil.

-By the latter half of the 19th century, Britain preferred a closer relationship with the Kingdom of Benin; as British officials were increasingly interested in controlling trade in the area and in accessing the kingdom's palm oil, kola nut, ivory and potentially rubber resources, following the introduction of Hevea brasiliensis saplings, via Kew Gardens in 1895.
+By the latter half of the 19th century, Britain desired a closer relationship with the Kingdom of Benin; as British officials were increasingly interested in controlling trade in the area and in accessing the kingdom's palm oil, kola nut, ivory and potentially rubber resources, following the introduction of Hevea brasiliensis saplings, via Kew Gardens in 1895.

 Several attempts were made to achieve this end beginning with the official visit of Richard Francis Burton in 1862 when he was consul at Fernando Pó.
-Following that came attempts to establish a treaty between Benin and the United Kingdom by Hewtt, Blair and Annesley in 1884, 1885 and 1886 respectively.
+Following that came attempts to establish a treaty between Benin and the United Kingdom by Hewtt, Blair, and Annesley in 1884, 1885 and 1886 respectively.
 However, these efforts did not yield any results.
 The kingdom resisted becoming a British protectorate throughout the 1880s, but the British remained persistent.
-Progress was made 1892 during the visit of Vice-Consul Henry Gallwey.
+Progress was made in 1892 during the visit of Vice-Consul Henry Gallwey.
 This mission was the first official visit after Burton's.
 Moreover, it would also set in motion the events to come that would lead to Oba Ovonramwen's fall from power.